Cork

 for Belgian beers--brown bottle in photo

 As a rule of thumb, the cork should be 6 mm larger than the bottle opening for still wine, 7 mm for beer and low carbonation wines, and even larger for champagne.
-Of course, there are many variations due to non-straight bottle necks.

 Important Information for Natural Cork Use